Sturm-Liouville problems with a boundary condition depending linearly on an eigenparameter: Introduction

 \section{Introduction}

 Consider the following spectral problem

 where $a,b,c,d$ are real constants, $ad-bc<0$, $\lambda $ is the spectral parameter, and $q(x)$ is a real-valued and continuous function over the interval $[0,1]$.
 The case \(ad-bc>0\) was studied in \cite{fulton,kerimov1}.
 The cases \(a=0\) and \(c=0\) were studied in \cite{aliyev1} and \cite{aliyev2}, respectively.
 Therefore, throughout this paper we will assume that $ad-bc<0$ and \(ac\neq0\).
 The case $ad-bc<0$ was also studied in \cite{zaliyev1} and their approach used the introduction of the exit space $L_2\oplus \mathbb{C}$ with an indefinite metric.
 This method and the solution of more general problem about the basis properties were discussed in \cite{rus} and \cite{shkalikov1}.
-The special problem similar to (1.1)-(1.3) but with the condition (1.1) replaced by special $y'(0)=0$ and more general problems, was studied in \cite{shkalikov2} as examples for this method.
+The special problem similar to (1.1)-(1.3) but with the condition (1.2) replaced by more special $y'(0)=0$ and other related problems, were studied in \cite{shkalikov2} as examples for this method.
+The current paper does not use the exit space $L_2\oplus \mathbb{C}$ and its indefinite metric.
 In \cite{kerimov0} a more general problem with eigenvalue parameter both in (1.2) and (1.3) was studied.
 In \cite{kerimov0} only sufficient conditions for the basis properties were obtained.

-It was shown in \cite{binding1} that the eigenvalues of the boundary value problem (1.1)–-(1.3) form an infinite sequence with the only accumulation point at $+\infty$.
-Moreover, exactly one of the following alternatives occurs: (i) all eigenvalues are real and simple; (ii) all eigenvalues are real and, except for a single eigenvalue of algebraic multiplicity 2, are simple; (iii) all eigenvalues are real and, except for a single eigenvalue of algebraic multiplicity 3, are simple; (iv) all eigenvalues are simple, and apart from one conjugate pair of non-real eigenvalues, they are all real.
+It was shown in \cite{binding1} that the eigenvalues of the boundary value problem (1.1)--(1.3) form an infinite sequence with the only accumulation point at $+\infty$.
+Moreover, exactly one of the following alternatives occurs: \textbf{(i)} all eigenvalues are real and simple; \textbf{(ii)} all eigenvalues are real and, except for a single eigenvalue of algebraic multiplicity 2, are simple; \textbf{(iii)} all eigenvalues are real and, except for a single eigenvalue of algebraic multiplicity 3, are simple; \textbf{(iv)} all eigenvalues are simple, and apart from one conjugate pair of non-real eigenvalues, they are all real.

-In the current paper, we study the basis properties in $L_{p}(0,1)$ $(1<p<+\infty)$ of the system of root functions corresponding to the boundary value problem (1.1)–-(1.3).
+In the current paper, we study the basis properties in $L_{p}(0,1)$ $(1<p<+\infty)$ of the system of root functions corresponding to the boundary value problem (1.1)--(1.3).
 For this we first prove the minimality of the system in $L_{2}(0,1)$.
 Note that the system $\{v_n\}_{n=0}^\infty \subset L_2(0,1)$ is called \emph{minimal} if for every $k=0,1,2,\ldots$

 The eigenvalues $\{\lambda_n\}_{n\ge 0}$ are arranged in order of non-decreasing real parts and counted with their algebraic multiplicities.
 Their asymptotic behavior is given by \cite[Theorem~2.2]{binding2} as